 Our Money Back Guarantee means switching is now risk free.

-To estimate your water use to check if you’d save by switching to a meter, use the CCWater calculator.
+To estimate your water use to check if you’d save by switching to a meter, use our water calculator.